fastenhealth/policy/source/sections/13-disaster_recovery_policy.md

 This section provides procedures for recovering the application at an alternate site, whereas other efforts are directed to repair damage to the original system and capabilities.

-The following procedures are for recovering the Datica infrastructure at the alternate site.
+The following procedures are for recovering the Luma infrastructure at the alternate site.
 Procedures are outlined per team required.
 Each procedure should be executed in the sequence it is presented to maintain efficient operations.

-Recovery Goal: The goal is to rebuild Datica infrastructure to a production state.
+Recovery Goal: The goal is to rebuild Luma infrastructure to a production state.

 The tasks outlines below are not sequential and some can be run in parallel.

 1. Contact Partners and Customers affected - Web Services
 2. Assess damage to the environment - Web Services
 3. Begin replication of new environment using automated and tested scripts, currently Chef and Salt.
-At this point it is determined whether to recover in Rackspace, AWS, Azure, or SoftLayer. - Dev Ops
+At this point it is determined whether to recover in Aptible versus other secure stack provider. - Dev Ops
 4. Test new environment using pre-written tests - Web Services
 5. Test logging, security, and alerting functionality - Dev Ops
 6. Assure systems are appropriately patched and up to date. - Dev Ops